TheSoftNode/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13. 12-combinations: A script that prints all possible combinations of two letters, except oo.
 14. 13-print_float: A script that prints a number with two decimal places, followed by a new line.
 15. 100-decimal_to_hexadecimal: A script that converts a number from base 10 to base 16.
+16. 101-rot13: script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.